 The Internship Program is an eighteen-week placement, supervised weekly in a public school classroom.

-Open for application to those who have earned a bachelor's degree and have passed both the CBEST and the applicable CSET or an approved waiver program.
+Open for application to those who have earned a bachelor's degree and have passed both the

+CBEST and the applicable CSET or an approved waiver program.
 Separate internship application required.
-Prerequisite: Permission from the School of Education.
-Corequisite: MALT 652.

-School of Continuing Studies
+Prerequisites for Single Subject: MALT 601, MALT 602, MALT 604, MALT 606, MALT 608, TPA I and TPA II passed, and all CSETs passed.
+Prerequisites for Multiple Subject: MALT 601, MALT 603, MALT 605, MALT 607, MALT 609, TPA I and TPA II passed, and all CSETs passed.
+Co-requisite: MALT 652.

+SCHOOL OF CONTINUING STUDIES